gabriel19913/DataScienceWithPython/Repositories.md

 * [Opytimizer](https://github.com/gugarosa/opytimizer) - This package provides an easy-to-go implementation of meta-heuristic optimizations.
 * [orchest](https://github.com/orchest/orchest) - Orchest is a web based data science tool that works on top of your filesystem allowing you to use your editor of choice.
 With Orchest you get to focus on visually building and iterating on your pipeline ideas
 * [pandasgui](https://github.com/adamerose/pandasgui) - A GUI for analyzing Pandas DataFrames.
+* [panel](https://github.com/holoviz/panel) - Panel provides tools for easily composing widgets, plots, tables, and other viewable objects and controls into custom analysis tools, apps, and dashboards.
 * [pingouin](https://github.com/raphaelvallat/pingouin) - Pingouin is an open-source statistical package written in Python 3 and based mostly on Pandas and NumPy.
 * [PlotNeuralNet](https://github.com/HarisIqbal88/PlotNeuralNet) - Latex code for drawing neural networks for reports and presentation.
 * [prophet](https://github.com/facebook/prophet) - Prophet is a procedure for forecasting time series data based on an additive model where non-linear trends are fit with yearly, weekly, and daily seasonality, plus holiday effects.
 It works best with time series that have strong seasonal effects and several seasons of historical data.